mesg-foundation/awesome/README.md

 [Website](https://mesg.com/) - [Docs](https://docs.mesg.com/) - [Chat](https://discordapp.com/invite/SaZ5HcE) - [Blog](https://medium.com/mesg)

-Awesome is a list of Services and Applications developed with MESG by the community.
+Awesome is a list of services and applications developed with MESG by the community.

+MESG Awesome services and applications are free to reuse.
+Now, building powerful applications is just a matter of connecting  existing existing services below.

+Need help building new services?
+Start with the [tutorials](https://tutorials.mesg.com/).

 # Services